 6. Vegan mushroom pasta

-Vegan mushroom pasta is creamy, aromatic, a little garlicky, and so delicious you'll go for a second portion.
-The recipe is quick and simple, perfect for weeknights.
-Thanks to its rich and gourmet-like flavors, it's also great if you have guests, especially vegan or vegetarian ones.
+Vegan mushroom pasta is creamy, aromatic, a little garlicky, and so delicious you’ll go for a second portion.
+The recipe is quick and straightforward, perfect for weeknights.

 7. Hummus pasta with mushrooms

-Chickpeas hummus and pasta are a tasty and nutritious combination; to make this hummus pasta dish even more delicious, we like to add sauteed mushrooms.
+Chickpea hummus and pasta are a tasty and nutritious combination; to make this hummus pasta dish even more delicious, we like to add sauteed mushrooms.

-8. Barley salad w. roasted vegetables
+8. Barley vegetable salad

-Barley salad is a vibrant and healthy grain bowl, perfect for bringing to a potluck, but also delicious as a healthy lunch.
-Mix cooked barley with Italian-roasted vegetables, and drizzle with a lemon vinaigrette - a perfect meal-prep-friendly dinner!
+Barley salad is a vibrant and healthy grain bowl, perfect for bringing to a potluck, but also delicious as a nutritious lunch.

 9. Tofu mushroom cutlets